iaminh/iaminh.github.io/_posts/2020-07-25-iOS-Deeplinking-with-coordinators.md

 <img src="../../assets/images/appStructure.png" alt="">
 {% endraw %}

 We will implement deeplinks for the above app structure.
-Our main purpose is to be able to deeplink to any part of the app.
+Our main goal is to be able to deeplink to any part of the app.
 There are multiple layers of coordinators/childCoordinators and our job is to load the correct screen and keep the same navigation hierarchy.

 ## Go with the flow